LinuxAtDuke/Intro-To-Docker/README.md

     Removing intermediate container ef9d4e02a356
     Successfully built c2d5fc2d6b0a

 Alright, so what did we do here?
-You should be familiar with git already, so the git command `git clone https://github.com/LinuxAtDuke/Intro-To-Docker.git` cloned the contents of the LinuxAtDuke Intro-To-Docker repositoy to your local disk.
+You should be familiar with git already, so the git command `git clone https://github.com/LinuxAtDuke/Intro-To-Docker.git` cloned the contents of the LinuxAtDuke Intro-To-Docker repository to your local disk.

 After inspecting the Dockerfile to make sure it's OK (remember the *Note About Security*, above?), we then ran `docker build -t helloworld .`